-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

 That wide play is important because Mario Mandzukic cannot be counted on to win his battle against the centre-backs.
 The striker hasn't played particularly well in Russia and will come up against the imperious figure of Simon Kjaer, who does his best work battling target men in the air.

-For Denmark to breach The Vatreni's defence, they'll need a lot more from Pione Sisto on the left flank—presuming he features, that is.
+For Denmark to breach the Vatreni's defence, they'll need a lot more from Pione Sisto on the left flank—presuming he features, that is.
 He's done so little of note with his 217 minutes so far, and with Yussuf Poulsen back from suspension and Martin Braithwaite impressing to a degree against France, he might be left out.

-Whatever the attacking alignment, Denmark need more from the players surrounding Eriksen.
+Whichever the attacking alignment, Denmark need more from the players surrounding Eriksen.
 That might help him find his top level, too, as that's been sorely lacking in Russia so far.

 Prediction: Croatia 2-0 Denmark